apppoint-release/bizapp-api-docs/docs/define/user_endpoints.md

 ![new-endpoint](../images/endpoint-http-methods.png)

-* **API Route Template** is mandatory to set the route for this API.Route needs to be unique across all API's defined under a version.
+* **API Route Template** is mandatory to set the route for this API.Route needs to be unique across all APIs defined under a version.
 * Supported **HttpMethod** verbs are GET,POST,PUT and DELETE.
 * Supported **Handler Types** are QueryResult, Method and Method Snippet.